Gugarutz/FH-Wels-Thesis-Template/README.md

 TeX Live is recommended, but MiKTeX can be used if preferred.
 Note that TeX Live compiles 20-30% faster and has better package support.

->[!warning]
+>[!note]
 >Currently, I cannot provide you with any information or help for this setup.
 >
 >You will need to install the relevant extensions for TeX in VSCode yourself.
 (Help is appreciated)

 >[!warning]
->Installing Git requires admin rights.
-But can use VSCode for writing and GitHub Desktop for commiting.
+> To use Git inside VSCode you need to install it seperately.
+This requires admin rights.
+Use GitHub Desktop for Git.

+>[!warning]
+> Do not install more than one TeX distribution. (mostly for your own sanity)

 ### Install MikTeX & VS Code